 Herbalist Maria Billington got the impetus to take on a community space from the council after attending a Community Camp at the Eden Project.…

-Many potential campers are unsure if they’re the right fit for community camp, so we’ve interviewed former participant Kathryn to tell us a bit…
+Many potential campers are unsure if they’re the right fit, so we’ve interviewed former participant Kathryn to tell us a bit about her experience.